maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ### Study 4 - observations

-Iterators and general and generators specifically have a prominent role in Python.
+Iterators and general and generators specifically, have a prominent role in Python.

 For example, they exist in generator comprehensions